r4ns3k/r4ns3k.github.io/_posts/2023-04-20-TCP-IP-MODEL.md

 Aplicaation,Presentation,Session layer combined into one layer called Application layer.<br>
 Data link layer,Physical layer combined into one layer called network access layer.<br>

+TCP/IP model is made up of protocols in each layer that protocol only make work done

+diffrent protocols used in each layers

+Application Layer: HTTP,DNS,DHCP,FTP<br>
+Transport Layer: TCP,UDP<br>
+Internet: IPV4,IPV6,ICMP4,ICMPV6<br>
+Network access: PPP,Frame Relay,Ethernet<br>

+What each layer does